 - the judge makes a finding as to,

-- whether or not the defendant violated any terms of his/her probation.
+- whether or not the defendant violated any terms of his/her probationary sentence.

-If a party is not in violation, then nothing happens.
+If a defendant did not violate the terms, then nothing happens.
 The defendant stays on probation and the conditions remain the same as before the hearing.

-If a judge says a party is in violation, then the judge may:
+If a judge says a defendant did violate the terms, then the judge may:

-- reinstate the defendant’s probation on the same terms and conditions,
+- reinstate the defendant’s probationary sentence on the same terms and conditions (which is more usual for a first time violation),

-- modify the defendant’s probation with new, stricter terms and conditions, or
+- modify the defendant’s probationary terms so that they are stricter, or

-- revoke the probation and sentence the defendant to serve his/her jail or prison sentence.6
+- revoke the probationary sentence and order the defendant to serve his/her jail or prison sentence.6

-Note that if jail or prison is imposed, the sentence is the term that was suspended because of the probation.
+Note that if jail or prison is imposed, the sentence is the term that was originally suspended.

 Example: Marcos is convicted of trespassing.
 In most states, the crime is punishable by six months in county jail.
 The judge orders Marcos to four months in jail.
-However, he suspends it and puts him on probation, with a condition that he remain employed for a year.
+However, he suspends it with a condition that he remain employed for a year.
 Marcos quits his job after a couple of months and doesn’t look for a new one.

-Given the violation, the judge issues a warrant for Marcos’s arrest.
-The police arrest him and bring him to court for a probation violation hearing.
-The judge revokes Marcos’s probation and orders him to do four months in jail, or the time the judge originally imposed but suspended.
+The judge issues a warrant for Marcos’s arrest.
+The police arrest him and bring him to court for a PVH.
+The judge revokes Marcos’s probationary sentence and orders him to do four months in jail, or the time the judge originally imposed but suspended.

 7. What are the best strategies to win a probation violation hearing?

-A number of defense strategies can be effective in prevailing at a PVH.
+Criminal defense lawyers use number of strategies to prevail at a PVH.
 A few of these are to:

-- gather facts and evidence that show that he/she did not violate probation,
+- gather facts and evidence that show that the defendant did not violate any terms,

-- present mitigating evidence to lessen any punishment if a violation did take place, and
+- present mitigating evidence to lessen any punishment, and

 - ask for time served if any jail time is imposed.